qiboteam/qibolab/doc/source/tutorials/transpiler.rst

     from qibolab.native import NativeType
     from qibolab.transpilers.gate_decompositions import NativeGates

-    backend = QibolabBackend(platform="single_qubit")
+    backend = QibolabBackend(platform="my_platform")
     backend.transpiler = NativeGates(two_qubit_natives=NativeType.CZ)

 Now circuits will only be transpiled to native gates, without any connectivity matching steps.
-The :class:`qibolab.transpilers.gate_decompositions.NativeGates` transpiler used in this example assumes Z, RZ, GPI2 or U3 as the single-qubit native gate, and supports CZ and iSWAP as two-qubit natives.
+The :class:`qibolab.transpilers.gate_decompositions.NativeGates` transpiler used in this example assumes Z, RZ, GPI2 or U3 as the single-qubit native gates, and supports CZ and iSWAP as two-qubit natives.
 In this case we restricted the two-qubit gate set to CZ only.
+If the circuit to be executed contains gates that are not included in this gate set, they will be transformed to multiple gates from the gate set.
+Arbitrary single-qubit gates are typically transformed to U3.
+Arbitrary two-qubit gates are transformed to two or three CZ gates following their `universal CNOT decomposition <https://arxiv.org/abs/quant-ph/0307177>`_.
+The decomposition of some common gates such as the SWAP and CNOT is hard-coded for efficiency.

 Multiple transpilation steps can be implemented using the :class:`qibolab.transpilers.pipeline.Pipeline`: